 However, it’s the sudden and barely noticed gold repatriation that should be setting off alarm bells.

 Bringing home its gold is less about the desire to keep it within its borders.
-Rather, it suggests that Turkey is getting ready to default on its near AU$500 billion debt.
+Rather, it suggests that Turkey may be getting ready to default on its near AU$500 billion debt.

 There is a chance that Turkey may use its gold to sell on the open market.
 However, if it was going to do that, it would have made sense to leave it in storage in the US.
 That way the allocation of the gold to a new owner would have been easier.

 However, repatriating the gold means that Turkey can’t be held hostage by the US.
-Having the gold nearby at its own central bank enables the government to default on its debts and keep the gold safely within its vaults.
+Having the gold nearby at its own central bank enables the government to default on its debts and keep the gold safely within its vaults if it so chooses.

 Don’t be surprised if Turkey triggers the next wave of global debt defaults.

 Editor, The Daily Reckoning Australia